END OF SUPPORT FOR WINDOWS SERVER 2008

-Windows Server 2008 is an operating system produced by Microsoft.
-In the past, if you had a problem with your server, either you, your IT partner or your software vendor had the ability to reach out to Microsoft to get:
+The Windows Server 2008 operating system is going end-of-support January 14th, 2020.
+In the past, if you had a problem with your server, either you, your IT partner, or your software vendor had the ability to reach out to Microsoft to get:

 - Technical support